jackyzha0/jackyzha0.github.io/content/thoughts/academia.md

 "Graduate programs select for intensely competitive individuals with highly specific skills, often with negligible market value outside of universities.
 A strong desire for publications on esoteric topics is inherited from senior postdocs and professors, making tunnel vision especially acute."

 ## [Incentive](thoughts/incentives.md) Structure
 Academia feels more pure, more [playful](thoughts/play.md), than academia?
-More of a 'constructionist' approach, freedom to ask your own questions (rel: [Mindstorms](thoughts/Mindstorms.md))
+More of a '[constructionist](thoughts/constructionist.md)' approach, freedom to ask your own questions

 Can we create the energy of DARPA outside of government [funding](thoughts/funding.md)?
 A modern day Xerox Parc or Bell Labs?
 A [new DARPA](thoughts/new%20DARPA.md) perhaps?